Documentation of QGIS Python plugin brdrQ: FeatureAligner

 - Maximum relevant distance: Maximum distance (in meters) that can be used to search for predictions.
 (Prediction deviates at most by this value from the original).

-- Add brdr_formula: A field with a descriptive formula of the geometry is added to the result.
+- Add metadata: A field ‘brdr_metadata’ with descriptive metadata of the geometry is added to the result.

-- Evaluation Strategy FULL: Choice that determines the score of the predictions based on a full overlap with reference polygons:
+- FullReference Strategy: Choice that determines the score of the predictions based on a full overlap with reference polygons:

-- ONLY_FULL: Only predictions with a full reference overlap are shown.
+- ONLY_FULL_REFERENCE: Only predictions with a full reference overlap are shown.

-- PREFER_FULL: Predictions with a full reference overlap get a higher score, others are still shown.
+- PREFER_FULL_REFERENCE: Predictions with a full reference overlap get a higher score, others are still shown.

-- NO_FULL: No distinction is made between predictions with or without full reference overlap.
+- NO_FULL_REFERENCE: No distinction is made between predictions with or without full reference overlap.